-There are many different causes that have been linked to regular yeast infections.
-Here are a few examples – stress, birth control pills, hot tubs, wet swimsuits and even tight underwear.
+There are many different causes and contributory factors that have been linked to regular yeast infections.
+Here are just a few examples – stress, birth control pills, hot tubs, wet swimsuits, and even tight underwear.
 However, one of the major underlying causes of yeast infections is rarely discussed.

 When all the regular causes of yeast infections have been eliminated, it’s time to look at your diet.
 Many women don’t realize this, but eating a consistently high-sugar diet over a long period of time will leave you susceptible to chronic yeast infections.
-This is because all that sugar allows the Candida yeast in your gut to multiply and overwhelm the ‘good bacteria’ that live there.
+This is because all that sugar allows the Candida yeast in your gut to multiply and overwhelm the good, health-promoting bacteria that live there.

-A 2011 study described sugar as “indispensable” for Candida Albicans.
-It needs the sugar to grow new cells, multiply and switch into its fungal form, allowing it to spread around your body.
+A 2011 study described sugar as “indispensable” for Candida albicans.
+Candida needs the sugar to grow new cells, multiply, construct protective biofilms, and switch into its fungal form, allowing it to spread around your body.
 This is known as Candida overgrowth, or Candida Related Complex, and it is responsible for a wide variety of symptoms including fatigue, headaches, and (you guessed it) recurrent yeast infections.

 You might think that your diet is fairly healthy, but just avoiding junk food is not the same as eliminating sugar from your diet.
 These days, added sugars are everywhere and you need to read labels incredibly carefully to avoid them.